 Now when someone looks at me and smiles, I’m not explaining it away, telling myself that they were just thinking of something else or being polite or whatever.
 When someone notices that I’m hurting and comes up to ask how I’m doing or just give me a quiet hug, I’m recognizing that that is acceptance, that is belonging, that is love.
 I really do belong here, and I’m feeling for the first time since I was a little girl in New York, that I fit in.
 I belong.

 And here’s the kicker.
 I don’t fit in because I’m just like everyone else.
-This is an incredibly diverse community with people from a huge array of backgrounds.
+Rather, this is an incredibly diverse community with people from a huge array of backgrounds.
 We aren’t all alike, but we all care about each other and love each other and treat each other with love.

 When those backgrounds clash and relationships are hurt, as they inevitably will be, I’ve seen time and time again that we go to each other and repair the relationship and it becomes stronger and healthier because of that repair.
 This is one of the things that I love about this community, and the Orthodox Church in general, that it fosters exactly this kind of relationship building.